Ayushman-Pyne/Obsidian-Brain/05 - Fleeting/0 - First Official note.md

 - I saw this video of [CyanVoxel](https://www.youtube.com/@cyanvoxel) where he showcased his setup and the organization made sense to me.
 So I'll use it here.
 In the [Video](https://www.youtube.com/watch?v=rAkerV8rlow), he uses a mixture of
 	- Zettelkasten folders
-		- Fleeting (random thought notes and )
+		- Fleeting (random thought notes and are meant to be more surface level)
 		- Permanent
 		- Resources